frantisekfarka/ac21007_lab/lab02/README.md

 Lab 2: Haskell
 ======================================

-Please either use a Linux machine in the Lab 2 or the Haskell Platform you have installed on your machine.
-Yet again, as the versions of GHC and cabal vary please pay attention to the instructions.

 These lab exercises are provided as a cabal package.
 All the necessary commands are listed in these instructions and if you have used any command line package/project management utility before these should be familiar.